 If I agree that Abundance could be insufficient to reflect an epidemiological situation, lot of well – design parasitological studies used the three parasitological parameters, in order to describe the parasite distribution.
 Indeed, the relevance of the Prevalence and Intensity approach (prone by the authors) compared to the Abundance approach is not prove in this study.
 I agree that prevalence leads the authors to argue (and not prove, see above) against potential difference of transmission.
 But the comparison of intensity is performed by fitting to a binomial negative law (or a Weibull law).
 Indeed, trouble to me is that to fit well with these laws all the data, including the zero loads, are essential.
 From what I understand from their statistical approach, this omission could lead to misjudge the estimating parameters.
 If arguments against my analysis, please develop them, and/or explain more precisely.

 An answer on the technical level is that the fit of our models was carefully optimised, see C30.
 To answer on an almost philosophical level: Natural sciences can only argue with results, we should leave proofs to mathematicians.
-We thank the reviewer for their rigor and hope to engage in an open and fair argument, as natural scientists we can’t prove our arguemnts.
+We thank the reviewer for their rigor and hope to engage in an open and fair argument.
+As natural scientists we can’t prove our arguments.

 Supplementary general comment: Could we still compare results from so distant studies in the HZ, as parasite distributions determined 33 years apart?
 Are the epidemiological situations the same?
 What about environmental changes (urbanization/ agriculture, climate ...) and their consequence on mouse populations?
 Have we estimate the disturbance related to all trapping campaigns carried out during these forty consecutive years?
 Genetic and dynamic on one hand, epidemiological in another hand?
 I would appreciate discussion on these events to weight all the comparisons and results.

 The epidemiological and ecological situation in the field could obviously have changed in the past 33 years.
-We, however, find it more likely that earlier studies based on roughly tenfold lower sample sizes, field sampling protocols that obscure their results (mice were keeping for multiple days, allowing infection after capture) and an inappropriate statistical approach were plainly wrong.
+We, however, find it more likely that earlier studies based on roughly tenfold lower sample sizes, field sampling protocols that obscure their results (mice were keeping for multiple days, allowing infection after capture) and an inappropriate statistical approach, were plainly wrong.
 This, as our preferred weighting, is clearly reflected in the manuscript, we hope.
 It is daunting how much more evidence (ours and Baird et al. 2012) seems required to overturn a result only validated by being published earlier (Sage et al. 1986 and Moulia et al. 1991).
-We believe that progress and activity in the field of parasites in hybrid mice (and hybrids in general) is severely hampered by the burden to “disprove” these studies.
+We believe that progress and activity in the field of parasites in hybrid mice (and hybrids in general) is severely hampered by the burden to “disprove” these low quality studies.

 Response to reviewer 2.